author

 by Martin Brown, Russell Holman

-Russell Holman was an American novelist active from roughly the 1920s through the 1950s.
-Sources describe him as a Paramount Pictures employee as well as a writer, and he is especially remembered for novel adaptations of silent films.
+Russell Holman was an American novelist active from roughly the 1920s into the 1950s.
+Sources connected with Wikisource and Wikidata describe him as a Paramount Pictures employee as well as a novelist, and Commons notes that he worked in advertising and later headed East Coast productions for the studio.